Taking you though an example proofread.

 'Get paid for making other people’s writing better.
 Learn what it takes to become a skilled proofreader.'

-A much more realistic hook, don't you agree?
+A much more realistic message, don't you agree?